 On January 4, 2016, the Company entered into a 10-year Metallic Minerals Lease (the "Lease") with the Michigan Department of Natural Resources for an area covering approximately 320 acres.
 The terms of the Lease require an annual rental fee at a rate of US \$3.00 per acre for years 1-5 and at a rate of US \$6.00 per acre for years 6-10.
 The Company shall pay a minimum royalty at a rate of US \$10.00 per acre for the 11th year onwards, with an increase of an additional US \$5.00 per acre per year up to a maximum of US \$55.00 per acre per year.
 A production royalty of between 2% - 2.5% is payable from production of minerals and/or mineral products from an established mining operation area.
-To date, the Company paid the rental fees for two years (2016 and 2017), plus the required reclamation deposit of US \$10,000.
+To date, the Company has paid the annual rental fees beginning 2016 and onwards, plus the required reclamation deposit of US \$10,000.
 The Department of Natural Resources shall annually review the level of the reclamation deposit and shall require the amount to be increased or decreased to reflect changes in the cost of future reclamation of the leased premises.

-There was no exploration work performed during FY 2018.
+There was no exploration work performed during FY 2018 and YTD 2019.